-We expect to enter into an indemnification agreement with each of our directors and officers prior to completing this offering.
+We have entered into an indemnification agreement with each of our directors and officers.
 The indemnification agreements and our amended and restated certificate of incorporation and bylaws that will be in effect after completion of this offering will require us to indemnify our directors and officers to the fullest extent permitted by Delaware law.